 Online Candidate provides the hosting, design and tools necessary to build a winning online presence.
 Our platform is designed to help your raise money, recruit supporters and spread the word.

 Looking for campaign brochure templates for your school board election?
 Creating a well-designed political brochure can require top publishing and graphic software.
 Add in the cost of hiring a professional designer, and a school board election campaign can quickly eat up its budget.

 For those without access to Quark and InDesign can still design and self-publish attractive campaign materials.
 Professionally designed Word brochure templates and flyers are a great way to create consistent-looking materials that will distinguish your campaign from the competition.
 We also carry Canva school board templates.

 Tips and ideas for running for school board

 - A school board’s primary mission is to establish local policy and to monitor and evaluate progress within the school district.
 Know the issues of your district.
 Attend several school board meetings and begin participating as a parent or interested taxpayer.

 - Put together a plan for your campaign.
 Determine the number of voters and calculate the percentage of votes you need to win.
 Study previous campaigns and learn what previous candidates did right (or wrong).

-- Get a good slogan.
-Here are some school board campaign slogans that mention education and students.
+- Choose a good campaign slogan.
+Here are some example school board slogans that mention education and students.

 - Use both offline and online outreach channels.
 Typical online channels include email and social media platforms like Facebook and Twitter.

 - If your election date is off-season, getting out the vote is very important as turnout tends to be lower.
 You need to work hard to get voters to the polls.
 Speak with as many parents as you can and encourage them to vote.